jaymzh/sugarjar/README.md

 * Clone your fork
 * Add the original as an 'upstream' remote

-Note that it takes `hub`s short-names for repos.
+Note that it takes short names for repos.
 No need to specify a full URL, just a $org/$repo.

 Like `git clone`, `sj sclone` will accept an additional argument as the